openpnp/openpnp/Developers-Guide.md

 Contributors submitting large pieces of functionality, i.e. whole source files, whole part designs, major rewrites, etc. may assign their own copyright to the submission as long as you are willing to license it under the existing license for that module.

+## Describe Your Work

+In the pull request comments, explain what the change does.
+If it is new functionality, explain why it's useful and how it is to be used.
+If you are fixing an issue, reference the issue number.

-## Reviews
+## Code Reviews

-All requests will be reviewed by the maintainers and will either be merged or comments will be provided as to why not.
+All pull requests will be reviewed by the maintainers and will either be merged or comments will be provided as to why it's not being merged.
+You can submit new changes to the pull request as needed if the review uncovers issues.

 ## Granularity

-Try to commit as little as possible in a given commit.
-A single small feature, a single bug fix, etc. The smaller a commit is the easier it is to integrate into the project and the less likely it is to contain a looked over problem.
-If you are changing base classes except significant discussion as to why the change is needed.
+Try to send as little as possible in a given pull request.
+A single small feature, a single bug fix, etc. The smaller a pull request is the easier it is to integrate into the project and the less likely it is to contain a looked over problem.
+If you are changing base classes expect significant discussion as to why the change is needed.

 ## General Usefulness